+At the commencement of 2023 the School engaged Fiona Campbell, a former Montessori Principal and expert in Montessori pedagogy, as a consultant to teach and mentor staff on Montessori best practice proved to be extremely beneficial to mentor staff and strengthen Montessori practice at Farmhouse.
 Professional development and mentoring of our staff is always a School priority.
 We continue to assist staff in a very practical way (fiscally and time) to formalise their Montessori qualifications and educational best practice.
-These included the conference in Adelaide attended by Harshitha and Fiona.
-In 2023 Samantha and Harshita will attend the International Montessori Conference in Thailand.
-The engagement of Fiona Campbell, a former
+These included the International Montessori Conference in Thailand attended by Harshitha Ravikumar and Smanatha Wong.